bithavoc/express-winston/Readme.md

 ## MIT License

-Copyright (c) 2012 Firebase.co and Contributors - http://www.firebase.co
+Copyright (c) 2012-2013 Heapsource.com and Contributors - http://www.heapsource.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal